IceRhymers/adtech_app_lakebase_vibe_session/README.md

-# Key-Value Configuration Editor with Databricks Lakebase
+# AI Chatbot with Databricks Lakebase and Vector Search

-This project provides a simple Streamlit application for managing key-value pairs in a PostgreSQL database provisioned via Databricks Lakebase.
-The infrastructure is managed with Terraform, and the app is designed for secure, real-time configuration management.
+This project provides a sophisticated AI chatbot application built with Streamlit that leverages Databricks Lakebase for data persistence and includes vector search capabilities for intelligent conversation handling.
+The infrastructure is managed with Terraform, and the app includes data pipelines for chat history management and AI agent functionality.

 ---

 ### Required Tools